matsim-org/jekyll-website/_conferences/user_meeting_2020.md

 In order to cover for the costs of room rental, coffee breaks and lunch, there is a registration fee of **50 Euros**.

-To register, please enter your contact information below.
+To register, please enter your contact information below **before February 20, 2020**.
 We will come back to you in due time with bank transfer information.

+If you are not sure yet to come (for instance because that is dependent on your abstract being accepted), please register nonetheless and inform us in the "remarks" field.

 <iframe src="https://docs.google.com/forms/d/e/1FAIpQLScvkvuCMzNupUvFXWeare_AOln9MIXphLqM3JobGXb8KnNccg/viewform?embedded=true" width="640" height="1185" frameborder="0" marginheight="0" marginwidth="0">
 Loading…